SANSA (airline)

-SANSA (Servicios Aéreos Nacionales S.A.) is an regional airline based in San José, Costa Rica.
+SANSA (Servicios Aéreos Nacionales S.A.) is a regional airline based in San José, Costa Rica.
 It operates scheduled passenger services as part of the former TACA Regional system, and was a subsidiary of Avianca Holdings.
 Its main hub is Juan Santamaría International Airport.

 History

 The airline was established in 1978 as a domestic subsidiary of LACSA.

 On May 31, 2019, Avianca Holdings sold SANSA to Regional Airlines Holding LLC, from Delaware, United States.